 From 6:30 am to 6:45 am, I get ready for a workout.
 I get in my workout gear, braid my hair, etc.

-At 6:45 am, we are off running or doing a strength workout.
-For example, Monday, Tuesdays, and Thursdays we run, Wednesdays and Fridays are strength training, Saturdays are for long runs (anything over an hour of running), and Sunday is Yoga.
-We start at the same time every day except for Saturday when we join with our running group at 5:45 am.
-In the summer, we want to be running before the sun is out because the summers in Austin are crazy hot.
+At 6:45 am, we are off running or doing a strength workout for our morning workout routine.
+For example, Monday, Tuesday, and Thursday we run, Wednesdays and Fridays are strength training, Saturdays are for long runs (anything over an hour of running), and Sunday is Yoga.
+We start at the same time every day except for Saturday when we join our running group at 5:45 am.
+In the summer, we want to be running before the sun is out because the summers in Austin, Texas are crazy hot and humid.

 By 8:00 am, we have breakfast and get ready for the day.
 By 8:30 am, we are working.
 In our companies, we call it the “Get Started Work Routine.”